v-makoud/Azure-Industry-docs/azure-industry-docs/financial/risk-grid-compute-overview.md

 &quot;Burst to cloud&quot; offloads computing jobs to cloud-based machines when existing resources spike, augmenting the customer&#39;s data center or private cloud resources.
 Using the hybrid network model allows for easy burst to cloud scenarios as the cloud-based risk computing grid is a simple extension of the existing network.

 There are several network connectivity configurations beyond those in the simple model presented in the logical architecture above.
-To help with decisions and architectural guidance regarding connecting your network to Azure, see the article _Connect an on-premises network to Azure_ by the patterns &amp; practices group.
+To help with decisions and architectural guidance regarding connecting your network to Azure, see the article [_Connect an on-premises network to Azure_](/azure/architecture/reference-architectures/hybrid-networking/).

 ### REST API solution over Internet